spatie/laravel-url-signer/README.md

 ```

 ## Usage outside Laravel

 If you're working on a non-Laravel project, you can use the [framework agnostic version](https://github.com/spatie/url-signer).

+## Similar libraries

+If you need signed url's for CloudFront, consider [dreamonkey's package](https://github.com/dreamonkey/laravel-cloudfront-url-signer), which is based on this library.

 ## Contributing